-The Chelan Valley Housing Trust is a 501-c3 nonprofit corporation whose mission is to provide quality homes to local wage earners in the Chelan Manson area.
+Chelan Valley Housing Trust is a 501-c3 nonprofit housing developer whose mission is to provide quality homes to local wage earners in the Chelan Manson area.

 So what exactly is a Community Land Trust (CLT) and what does it do?

 CLTs acquire, own and steward land for the common good.
 The most common CLT land use is housing.
-Here’s how it works: The CLT builds a home using one-time public or private investment, then sells the home to a low-income buyer who qualifies for a loan.
+Here’s how it works: The CLT builds a home using one-time public or private investment, then sells the home to a local wage earners who has obtained a lending product to purchase the home.
 The CLT keeps the land, holding it in trust for future generations of home buyers.
-In return for being able to buy a home at a discounted price, the buyer agrees to “pay it forward” and sell to another low-income family at a price they can afford.
-The CLT manages the sale process ensuring that each home buying family builds some wealth from a predetermined limited amount of the sales proceeds.
-In this way the one-time investment in CLT homes makes lasting affordability a reality.
+In return for being able to buy a home at a discounted price the buyer agrees to “pay it forward” and sell to another income qualified local family at a price they can afford.
+The CLT manages the sale process ensuring that owners increase their wealth building capacity while also allowing another income qualified buyer to afford the home at resale.
+In this way the one-time investment in CLT homes makes lasting attainability a reality.
 This has a stabilizing effect on communities and helps to build stronger, safer and high-quality diverse neighborhoods which in turn contribute to greater educational attainment, employment opportunities and health outcomes.

 Who is eligible to purchase a CVHT home?

-How are we able to build affordable homes?
+How are we able to build attainable homes?

-We secure land and cash donations to subsidize our projects.
-(Land donations cut project costs by roughly 1/3.)
+We build developments by leveraging community land and cash donations. (land donations cut costs by roughly 1/3).
 Smaller, efficient home design lowers our building costs.
 In-kind donations from contractors are sometimes used where appropriate.
-Partnering with other nonprofits and seeking accommodations from local governmental agencies also help make our homes more affordable.
-Grant writing and fundraising events contribute to the cash subsidies for our projects.
+Partnering with other nonprofits and seeking accommodations from local governmental agencies also help make our homes more attainable.
+Grant writing and fundraising events contribute to the cash subsidies for our developments.

 Why not just build apartments?

-When will the first homes be ready for purchase?
+When will the next homes be ready for purchase?